trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Xero.md

 2. The expense must be marked as billable.
 3. The expense must be tagged with a customer.

-These steps should help you seamlessly manage your Xero integration within Expensify.
+These steps should help you seamlessly manage your Xero integration within Ieatta.

 # How to Configure Xero’s Advanced Settings